Dye-ing for an Easter egg

 Egg-cellent dyeing

 - Place eggs in a saucepan, cover them with water and boil the eggs for 10 minutes.
-Make sure there’s only one layer of eggs to prevent cracking, so eggs shouldn’t be stacked on top of each other.
+To prevent cracking, eggs shouldn’t be stacked on top of each other.

 - Using tongs, people should put their egg in the coloured water and leave it for five minutes.
-You could crack the shells slightly before putting them in the water if wanted to create a crack effect on the egg.
+You can crack the shells slightly before putting them in the water if wanted to create a crackling effect on the egg.

 - While the eggs are soaking, lay the paper towels, old tea towels or newspapers on the kitchen side or table.
 Place the cooling rack over the top.